Modern slavery statement

 Due diligence processes for slavery and human trafficking

 We understand that the manufacture and installation of smart meters give rise to the highest modern slavery risks in our business.
 The risks around sourcing and installing smart meters are addressed throughout the tendering and contract management process.
+There is also a higher risk associated with service providers operating in certain jurisdictions.
+The risks around service provision outside the United Kingdom are also addressed throughout the tendering and contract management process, which may include periodic physical inspections where appropriate.

 Our effectiveness in combating slavery and human trafficking

-As a growing business, we expect our network of suppliers to expand, and we intend to take further steps to monitor potential risk areas in our supply chain and enhance our supply chain compliance programme to meet the changing profile.
+As a growing business we expect our network of suppliers to expand, and we intend to take further steps to monitor potential risk areas in our supply chain and enhance our supply chain compliance programme to meet the changing profile.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 30 April 2023.
-It was approved by the board on 01 November 2023.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 30 April 2025.
+It was approved by the board on 19 September 2025.

 Steve James